ouspg/CompSec/README.md

 <img src="lib/images/ouspglogo4.png" alt="University of Oulu" height="100px" align="right"/>
 </p>

-Exercises for computer security course in the University of Oulu.
+Exercises for computer security course at the University of Oulu.

 The course covers the essential aspects of computer security and computer security research in theory and through practical examples.

-The course is intended for computer engineering masters students and additionally to any student interested in computer security that has *the sufficient* technical background to complete the course exercises.
+The course is intended for computer engineering master's students and additionally for any student interested in computer security that has * sufficient* technical background to complete the course exercises.

 The lectures and place for returning assignments can be found from University Moodle: [https://moodle.oulu.fi](https://moodle.oulu.fi)

-Course is under Faculty of Information Technology and Electrical Engineering.
+The course is under the Faculty of Information Technology and Electrical Engineering.

 The course is organized by Oulu University Secure Programming Group (OUSPG)